Ageing of the United Kingdom: Health

+Multimorbidity

+Older people are more likely to have multiple long-term health conditions (multimorbidity).
+As of 2024, one in four adults in England have two or more long-term health conditions.
+It is estimated that by 2035 67.8% of people over 65 will have multimorbidity.

+Frailty

+Frailty refers to a state of health in which older adults gradually lose their bodies' in-built reserves and functioning, making them more vulnerable and less likely to recover.
+Between 2006 and 2017, the average age of frailty onset was around 69 in the UK and moderate or severe frailty affected more than half of British people aged over 85.
+19% of people between 50 and 64 years had already had mild to moderate frailty.
+In England, the prevalence of frailty varies geographically with some areas having 4 times more people with frailty than others.
+People living in areas with the most deprivation are twice more likely to have frailty.
+Compared to those who do not have frailty, people with frailty in England are 6 times more likely to be admitted to hospital.

+Climate change

+Due to climate change, the UK has experienced a significant increase in severe heat waves.
+Increasingly intense and prolonged heat periods can have dire health consequences and the elderly are at an increased risk of dying from heat exposure.
+The UK's ageing population and the increasing prevalence of chronic diseases, particularly multimorbidity, will exacerbate the impact of climate change, making people more vulnerable to extreme temperatures.

 Government response

-The British government has historically been very lax about the issue, in 1984 at the UN Conference on Population in Mexico, the government at the time stated;The United Kingdom('s) government does not pursue a population policy in the sense of actively trying to influence the overall size of the population, its age-structure, or the components of change except in the field of immigration.
+The British government has historically been very lax about the issue, in 1984 at the UN Conference on Population in Mexico, the government at the time stated:The United Kingdom('s) government does not pursue a population policy in the sense of actively trying to influence the overall size of the population, its age-structure, or the components of change except in the field of immigration.
 Nor has it expressed a view about the size of population, or the age-structure, that would be desirable. ...The current level of births has not been the cause of general anxiety.
 The prevailing view is that decisions about fertility and childbearing are for people themselves to make, but that it is proper for government to provide individuals with the information and the means necessary to make their decisions effective.
 To this end, the government provides assistance with family planning as part of the National Health Service.
 The ‘ageing’ of the population does raise social and economic issues.
 However, it is believed that these will prove manageable; and also, to a degree, that society will adapt....’